amitkot/styleguide/python.md

-# Raise an exception for failure rather than (ab)using return value
+## Raise an exception for failure rather than (ab)using return value
+## Getters should not manipulate state, setters should return None

 # Resources
 - https://github.com/google/styleguide/blob/gh-pages/pyguide.md